agentnexus-ai/AgentFlowAI/README.md

 This structure ensures that each agent has its dedicated space with all necessary files to start working on its specific tasks.
 The `tools.py` can be customized to include tools and functionalities specific to the agent's role.

-## Future Enhancements

-1. [x] Creation of agencies that can autonomously create other agencies.
-2. [x] Asynchronous communication and task handling.
-3. [ ] Inter-agency communication for a self-expanding system.

 ## Contributing

-For details on how to contribute you agents and tools to Agency Swarm, please refer to the [Contributing Guide](CONTRIBUTING.md).
+For details on how to contribute you agents and tools to AgentFlow AI, please refer to the [Contributing Guide](CONTRIBUTING.md).

 ## License

-Agency Swarm is open-source and licensed under [MIT](https://opensource.org/licenses/MIT).
+AgentFlow AI is open-source and licensed under [MIT](https://opensource.org/licenses/MIT).